 You'll be asked if you want to set up payments via credit/debit card, and if you want the direct debit to be paid out every year.

 If you're taking your vehicle off the road for a while, you need to register it as SORN with the DVLA either online or by post.

-SORN cars don't need to be taxed or insured, so you should be able to get a refund for the remaining road tax left on the vehicle.
+SORN cars don't need to be taxed or insured (although you will still need to cancel your insurance), so you should be able to get a refund for the remaining road tax left on the vehicle.